TheFischerLab/Flipper/README.md

 Flipper is simply run as:
 `python flipper.py -f1 file1_ringer.csv -f2 file2_ringer.csv` and returns two key pieces of information:
 1. Gain/Loss in the number of peaks - this is determined by peak finding using the `find_peaks` SciPy function.
 Gain/loss is simply the difference in the number of peaks between matching residues in file1 minus file2.
-2. Flips in the major/minor conformations - this is determined by integrating matching peaks and seeing if one peak is >50% in one sample and less <50% in another sample.
+2. Flips in the major/minor conformation of a particular residue - this is for residues that have 2 conformations identified in #1 and is  determined by integrating matching peaks and seeing if one peak is >50% in one sample and less <50% in another sample.
 Integration is performed using the `trapz` NumPy function.
 This only applies to residues with unbranched sidechains at each chi (AKA dihedral) angle.

 The `examples` folder contains two example files from the manuscript.
 To use these just move the files into the same directory as the Flipper scripts.